jvo203/fits_web_ql/README.md

 # extra features and options

 The "--features" option enables extra functionality.
 JVO-reserved features are "jvo" and "production". "cdn" can be used by anyone to speed up delivery of static resources by utilising a jsDelivr open-source content delivery network (https://www.jsdelivr.com). "cdn" is especially recommended if many users are accessing a remote FITSWebQL server.
-There is no need to use it on your personal computer.
+There is no need to use it on your personal computer. "zfp" enables ZFP compression for FITS data cubes held in an internal FITSWebQL cache in order to (theoretically) speed-up loading times (see a note at the end of this README).

 an alternative HTTP port